zahraMorovati/hw17-save-an-object-to-database-with-servlet/README.md

-Hello🖐🏻👩🏻
+Hello 🖐🏻👩🏻

-🔹 this a simple project for saving an object to database
+🔶️ this a simple project for saving an object to database

-🔹 so there is a user object and after inserting user info in signin page user data will save to database
+🔶️ so there is a user object and after inserting user info in signin page user data will save to database

-🔹 i also used hibernate and sevlet and mysql for database in this project
+🔶️ i also used hibernate and servlet and mysql for database in this project

 and this is sign in page 👇🏻👇🏻👇🏻: